lix-project/lix/doc/manual/src/glossary.md

 - [Nix expression]{#gloss-nix-expression}

   A high-level description of software packages and compositions thereof.
-Deploying software using Nix entails writing Nix expressions for your packages.
+Deploying software using Lix entails writing Nix expressions for your packages.
 Nix expressions are translated to derivations that are stored in the Nix store.
 These derivations can then be built.